-I first got involved in Scouting when my older son, now a Medical Doctor, joined our Cub pack in second grade.
+I first got involved in Scouting when my older son, now a Medical Doctor in the Ascension Health system, joined our Cub pack in second grade.
 His involvement drew me in and I volunteered to serve as a den leader shortly thereafter.
-My younger son is graduating from college, so I no longer have any active youth members in the family.
+My younger son is an Environmental Scientist with the Grand Traverse Area Land Conservancy, so I no longer have any active youth members in the family.

 Currently, I’m a unit commissioner in the Mighty Ottawa District of the Great Lakes Field Service Council in southeastern Michigan.
-I also serve on the troop committee of a fairly large troop (45 Scouts) of which I was committee chair for seven years.
-I am the Chartered Organization Representative for the Cub Scout pack chartered by my church.
+I also serve on the troop committee of a troop of 45 Scouts of which I was committee chair for seven years, and am the Chartered Organization Representative for the Cub Scout pack chartered by my church.

 I’ve held several positions including troop committee chair, district committee member, district training chair, Cub Scout and Boy Scout Roundtable staff, Camporee staff, Cubmaster, Assistant Cubmaster, Den Leader, and Webelos Den Leader.
-I’m the recipient of training awards (knots) for Den Leader, Webelos Leader, Cubmaster, Cub Scouter, Scouter (District Committee and Roundtable), as well as the District Award of Merit, the Amateur Radio Service to Scouting Award (one of the Community Organization Awards), and the William D. Boyce Award.
+I’m the recipient of training awards (knots) for Den Leader, Webelos Leader, Cubmaster, Cub Scouter, Scouter (District Committee and Roundtable), as well as the District Award of Merit, the Amateur Radio Service to Scouting Award (one of the Community Organization Awards), the William D. Boyce Award, and the Silver Beaver Award.
+I hold a Bachelors of Commissioner Science degree from the MCC Commissioners College.

 In my capacity as a trainer and training chair, I’ve helped to train hundreds of Scouters and have served on staff and as course director for many courses including Cub Leader Position-Specific, Outdoor Webelos Leader Skills, Beginning Adult Leader Outdoor Orientation, Scoutmaster Position-Specific, Troop Committee Challenge, Troop Junior Leader Training and Trainer Development/Trainer’s EDGE.
 I have also served as Dean and instructor and have developed courses for our Council’s University of Scouting and Cub Pow-Wow for many years.